 Our Inspiration

-Mr J.B.
-'Jim' Waldie, a descendant of early Channel settlers, founded the Channel Museum in Snug back in 1977.
-Jim was passionate about the spirit of the early settlers - the whalers/timber cutters, shingle splitters, bullock drivers, pit sawyers, early sailors, and river craft men.
+The Association was formed in 1977 by Mr J.B."Jim" Waldie, a descendant of early Channel settlers.
+Jim was passionate about the spirit of the early settlers - the whaler/timber cutters, shingle splitters, bullock drivers, pit sawyers, early sailors and river craft men.
 He wrote:

 "We owe it to our early settlers to keep their memory before the present generation."